VDeniz/SalesAnalysisProject/README.md

 - The script will process the data, generate visualizations, and save outputs in `C:/Projects/data/`.
 Execution may take 1–2 minutes depending on system specifications and data size.

 ### 6.5 View Outputs
-- Open the interactive dashboard at `C:/Projects/data/Chart.html` in a web browser.
+- Download the interactive dashboards (see "Output Files" section) and open them in a web browser.
 - Review the detailed report at `C:/Projects/data/Sales_Analysis_Report.pdf`.

 ### 6.6 Troubleshooting